-As per Ind AS 10, Events after the reporting period, Proposed Dividends on Equity shares being a non-adjusting event at the Balance Sheet date, is not recognised as as a liability in the accounts for the year ended 31st March, 2022.
-Dividend will be recognised in the accounts in the year of payment i.e. FY 2022-23.
+As per Ind AS 10, Events after the reporting period, Proposed Dividends on Equity shares being a non-adjusting event at the Balance Sheet date, was not recognised as as a liability in the accounts for the previous year ended 31st March, 2022.
+This Dividend was recognised in the accounts in the year of payment i.e. FY 2022-23.